 When to Visit the Galapagos

-The best time to visit the Galapagos is December through May, which are the warmer, rainier months.
+The best time to visit the Galapagos with kids is December through May, which are the warmer, rainier months.
 We visited in late February and saw virtually no rain, but that could have been a factor of the islands we went to – we could usually see rain in the distance.
 From December to May seas are warmer and calmer, so better for snorkeling and being on a boat.
 But go whenever you can fit it into your travels.
 The animals aren’t going anywhere, and the islands are located on the equator, so the weather never gets really cold or really hot.
 You’ll have cooler, rougher seas June through November, but you’ll also see different fish, attracted by the cold water, and more sea birds going after those fish.

 Note that different animals have different mating seasons, so if you really want to see red-footed boobies courting, for example, or tortoise eggs hatching, do your research and make sure you’re going at the right time.
 We saw lots of Nazca boobies with eggs and newborns, but very little courting.